Colorado Springs Manslaughter Defense Attorneys

 Colorado law specifically exempts healthcare professionals from the manslaughter law if, by withholding life-saving care, the health care professional was merely following the wishes of the deceased person as expressed in a living will, a do not resuscitate order, or a similar legal document giving instructions for the person's end of life care.
 However, the law does not exempt people who assist others in willfully taking their own lives.

 Manslaughter differs from murder in several ways.
 First Colorado's laws against murder define that crime as the killing of another person either intentionally or with "grave indifference" as to whether one's behavior might result in another person's death.
 The Colorado Supreme Court has held that both of these indicate that a person convicted of murder must be proven to meet a higher standard of responsibility than someone convicted of manslaughter, whom the prosecutor must only show had been acting "recklessly" in a way that resulted in someone else's death.

 In taking these factors into account, the Colorado legislature requires lesser penalties for manslaughter than for murder.
 However, manslaughter is still a crime that involves the death of another human being, and charges of manslaughter should never be taken lightly.
-If you are facing charges of felony manslaughter or another homicide crime in Colorado, please don't hesitate to contact The Bussey Law Firm, P.C. today for a free consultation.
+If you are facing charges of felony manslaughter or another homicide crime in Colorado Springs, please contact The Bussey Law Firm, P.C. today at (719) 475-2555 for a free consultation.

 Experienced Colorado Springs felony lawyer Timothy Bussey draws on his experience as a former Colorado district attorney to help each client build an aggressive defense that protects the accused person's constitutional rights while fighting for the best possible outcome in their case.